TokenSwap: Backdoor Attack on the Compositional Understanding of Large Vision-Language Models: Experiments

 \textbf{Evaluation protocols.} We assess our TokenSwap attack from two perspectives:(i) \emph{model utility} to keep the high-quality answer on clean inputs; (ii) \emph{attack effectiveness} to achieve the successful attack on poisoned inputs.
 For model utility, we use the following metrics to evaluate generated text quality: BLEU \citep{papineni2002bleu}, ROUGE-1 \citep{lin2004rouge}, and ROUGE-L \citep{lin2004rouge}.
 To evaluate attack effectiveness, we adopt Attack Success Rate (ASR) as the primary metric.
 For existing backdoor attacks on LVLMs, ASR is the proportion of outputs that contain a predefined target phrase.
 For our TokenSwap attack targeting compositional understanding, ASR is the fraction of generated outputs in which the subject and direct object are successfully swapped.
-Given the subtlety of such changes, we employ GPT-4o-mini \citep{openai2024gpt4omini} to automatically detect swaps, followed by human inspection to reliably evaluate the effectiveness of TokenSwap on a large scale of experiments.
-The detailed description of the evaluation settings can be found in \cref{app:setting_eval}.
+Given the subtlety of such changes, rule-based detectors are fundamentally unsuitable as TokenSwap targets semantic subject-object swaps rather than lexical patterns.
+Following recent work that employs LLM-as-a-judge for semantic evaluation \citep{zhang2023gpt, liu2023g, saad2024ares}, we adopt GPT-4o-mini to automatically detect swaps, as it offers a better trade-off between evaluation accuracy and computational cost for large-scale experiments, while still achieving approximately 97.3\% agreement with human inspection (see \cref{app:setting_eval} for details). \emph{It is important to clarify that using GPT-4o-mini to evaluate TokenSwap does not imply that TokenSwap is easily detectable at test time.} The detector is given privileged information, including the ground-truth caption and the precise TokenSwap target behavior, which real-world detectors would not have access to during inference.
+The detailed evaluation settings can be found in \cref{app:setting_eval}.

 \textbf{Implementation details.} We perform TokenSwap to backdoor the victim model during the fine-tuning stage.
 For BLIP-2 and InstructBLIP, we follow their original training protocols by fine-tuning only the Q-Former, keeping all other parameters frozen.
-For LLaVA-1.5, we adopt LoRA fine-tuning \citep{hu2022lora} applied to the language model and make the MLP projector learnable as well, consistent with the official training setup.
-More training details can be found in \cref{app:training-details}.
+For LLaVA-1.5, we adopt LoRA fine-tuning \citep{hu2022lora} applied to the LLM and train the MLP projector as well, consistent with the official training setup.
+More training details are in \cref{app:training-details}.